signlanguagetech/signlanguagetech.github.io/src/content/blog/decoding-openapi-generator.md

 Thus, I shifted my focus to reading the comprehensive documentation of OpenAPI, arming myself with the knowledge necessary to understand the different facets of the tool.
 To my surprise, the answers to most of my queries were right there in the documentation no matter how complex they seem, might have simple solutions.

-Eventually, I discovered fantastic features in <a href="https://openapi-generator.tech/docs/globals">Global Properties</a>.
+Eventually, I discovered fantastic features in <a href="https://openapi-generator.tech/docs/globals" target="_blank">Global Properties</a>.
 This feature allowed me to efficiently debug the problematic data and understand its source, providing a significant breakthrough: `--global-property=debugOperations` or `--global-property=debugModels`

 Also another problem that it outputs long text and hard to see in the cli, good news there is a solution we can find is to use `> file.txt`